IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

   _is_ shorter than `k` due to trimming to our anchor point, and they _do_ roll back to a point before their fragment, this new intersection point would be too far from our tip, and we should disconnect from them.
+- This places a bound on the length of their fragment: the `ChainState` will place a limitation on how far into the future we can validate headers; for PBFT this is `2k` from the intersection point.
+In the worst case (in terms of fragment length) the intersection point is the tip, and so the longest fragment we will ever have in memory is `3k` headers.
+- We could, if needed, bind this more tightly still; as long as we have a sufficient number of headers to determine if their chain is preferred over ours (this needs careful consideration when adopting genesis).